assemblerflow/flowcraft/README.md

 As the number of existing components grow, so does your freedom to build pipelines.

+## Roadmap

+You can see what we're planning next on our [roadmap guide](https://github.com/assemblerflow/flowcraft/wiki/Roadmap).

 ## Developer guide

 ### Adding new components